 No Image Changes Before Prime Day

 Amazon has notified some sellers that may not be able to add or remove images for some of their ASINs until July 18, 2019.
 Affected listings will only become obvious as sellers try to upload their images.
-If you make image changes on or before Prime Day, please check your feed processing reports for errors.
+If you make image changes on or before Prime Day was initially a one-day sales … More, please check your feed processing reports for errors.

 FBA Small and Light Changes

 Amazon.com is setting a new bar for what constitutes an FBA Small and Light item.
 Starting July 27, 2019, the maximum weight for qualifying items will drop from 1 pound to 10 ounces.
 And the maximum asking price will be lowered from $15 (initially $10, as seen in the video below) to $7.
 Oddly, there was no mention of the change on the FBA News page.

 Anything enrolled by the end of July 26, 2019 will continue to be considered Small and Light.
 But only until January 26, 2020.
 And only as long as the sale price is no more $15.
 Note: the enrollment guide doesn’t mention if coupons and promotions affect eligibility.

 We mentioned new PPU requirements in Amazon Digest V. We also talked about the ASIN crackdown.
 Somewhere between the two, Amazon managed to slip another change past us.

 This one is about phone model compatibility.
 It was announced on the Seller Forums.
 If you sell wireless accessories, please update your listings as explained below.